JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpEffect Class.md

 Sets the current values of the parameters of this **Sharpen** object.

 ```
-FUNCTION SetParameters (BYVAL uSize AS UINT PTR, BYVAL params AS LevelsParams PTR) AS GpStatus
+FUNCTION SetParameters (BYVAL uSize AS UINT PTR, BYVAL params AS SharpenParams PTR) AS GpStatus
 FUNCTION SetParameters (BYVAL radius AS REAL, BYVAL amount AS REAL) AS GpStatus
 ```